nezter/caddy-ed-cadillac-hugo/docs/build-system.md

 - Critical CSS extraction for better performance
 - Automated accessibility testing in the build pipeline
 - Integration with CI/CD for automated checks

+## Production Build Process

+The production build process includes the following steps:

+1. **Cleaning**: Remove previous build artifacts
+2. **Webpack Build**: Process and optimize JavaScript and CSS
+3. **Critical CSS Generation**: Extract and inline critical CSS
+4. **Hugo Build**: Generate HTML from content and templates
+5. **Post-processing**: Apply additional optimizations

+### Critical CSS Optimization

+The build system now includes critical CSS optimization to improve page load performance:

+1. After Webpack has generated the main CSS file, critical CSS is extracted for key templates
+2. The critical CSS is inlined directly into the HTML
+3. The main CSS file is loaded asynchronously to prevent render blocking

+This approach significantly improves Core Web Vitals metrics like First Contentful Paint (FCP) and Largest Contentful Paint (LCP).

 For more information on getting started, see the [Developer Onboarding Guide](/docs/developer-onboarding.md).